 - Button and zip garments before cleaning to help them hold their shape.

 - Group similar fabric weights and colors together in the dryer bag; don’t mix heavy woolen sweaters with lightweight silk blouses.

 - Clean out the lint filter of the dryer before beginning the cleaning cycle to prevent overheating.

 - To keep everything from being overly wrinkled, do not overstuff the cleaning bag–the clothes need room to move.

 - Immediately hang or lay the garments flat when you remove them from the cleaning bag.
 They will be damp and need time to dry.

 - Do not use on heavily beaded or sequined garments.
 The heat can damage the decorations.

 - NEVER use on suede or any other leather garments.

 If you run out of the included stain remover, you can purchase professional strength dry cleaning fluid.
-Follow the instructions very carefully as these products can produce hazardous fumes.
+Follow the instructions carefully as these products can produce hazardous fumes.
 Use with extreme caution and care.

-About Laundry's recommendation: use them often for most of your knits and softly-tailored dry cleaning needs.
+Final recommendation: use them often for most of your knits and softly-tailored dry cleaning needs.
 Send your expensive items and crisply-tailored garments to a professional.